Halfway Houses in Alford, FL

 Services provided:

-• Transitional-age young adults, adult men and military families
+• Transitional-age young adults, people with trauma and veterans

 • Comprehensive mental health assessment

-• Inpatient hospital rehab, outpatient methadone/buprenorphine or naltrexone treatment and hospital inpatient treatment
+• Regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and hospital inpatient treatment

 Heritage Foundation Mayas House - 71.3 miles from Alford, FL

-Heritage Foundation Mayas House is a sober living house in Cairo, Georgia, 39828 zip code.
+Heritage Foundation Mayas House is a sober living house in Cairo, GA, 39828 zip code.

 Address: 920 4th Street SE, Cairo, GA 39828 in Grady County